 For those who want natural-fiber leggings without sacrificing the bright colors and patterns you generally find in synthetic pairs, Deborah Bagg, owner of Juniper Yoga, recommends Nooworks, a Los Angeles–based brand that produces limited-edition prints and fabrics with artists each season.
 Its leggings are 97 percent cotton and 3 percent Lycra.
 “They’re fun and they’re playful, and I just love the way I can live in them,” says Bagg, who says that she has a pair of tiger-print leggings from the brand that she has “worn to death.”
 Bagg, who is also a psychotherapist, says the leggings take her through the whole day: “I can teach in them, I can practice in them, and I can wear them when I’m seeing my clients.
 They make it so I can easily move through the day.”
 The fit is especially practical for doing yoga.
 “I like high-rise pants, but I also don’t like anything that squashes my belly because I’m a big belly breather,” she says.
 “They give me the right amount of containment, but it doesn’t suck me in — I don’t like that feeling at all.”

 Best leggings for high-intensity yoga

-“If I know I’m taking a sweaty or more intense class, or if I’m going on retreat somewhere warm, I always wear K.Deer leggings,” Posch told us.
+“If I know I’m taking a sweaty or more intense class, I always wear K.Deer leggings,” Posch told us.
 “The fabric doesn’t show sweat at all.”
 Posch says the brand has plenty of “really fun colors” that make a good antidote to her usual black yoga clothes, and calls the striped collection “a long-standing favorite.”
 (Lately, Posch likes the “colorful, bright, and cheery” Josephine stripe, pictured here.)
 Another draw in Posch’s book: “K.Deer is a female-run company, and is a size-inclusive company as well,” she says.